 Packet Packet:: Structure[] of Packet Size:: Integer - size of packet to be transmitted Packet Data:: Octet[] - array of bytes for the packet.
 A packet without specific timing or traffic shaping meta-data.
 Used with various AVB protocols, such as gPTP and SRP, as well as other background traffic, specific protocols- such as AVB data packets, gPTP and SRP - may have prioritized receive processing depending on implementation.
-Packet Timestamp Packet Timestamp:: Structure of Timestamp:: Clock Time Structure of SequenceID:: Integer - latched from packet SourcePortIdentity:: Octet[10] - latched from packet.
+(LAN) Packet Timestamp Packet Timestamp:: Structure of Timestamp:: Clock Time Structure of SequenceID:: Integer - latched from packet SourcePortIdentity:: Octet[10] - latched from packet.
 Structure of Packet Size:: Integer - size of packet to be transmitted.
 Packet:: Octet[] - array of bytes for the packet PTP packet meta-data to allow a client application to associate a supplied timestamp value unambiguously with a gPTP packet transmitted or received.
 Depending on implementation, this could minimally be a 2-byte sequence ID and 48-bit sourcePortIdentity field out of the PTP frame.
-The other extreme is to return the entire transmitted packet with the timestamp
+The other extreme is to return the entire transmitted packet with the timestamp.
+(WLAN) Dialog Dialog:: Structure of ActionFrame_Timestamp:: Clock Time Acknowledge_Timestamp:: Clock Time Token:: Integer - field used to associate Timing Measurement responses to requests Timestamp structure specific to the WLAN Timing Measurement Frame.
+Dialog data is used for both passing the 'Sync' timestamp information, as well as sending the Follow_Up timestamps in WLAN Timing Measurement Frame.
+A Token value of '0' indicates the dialog is invalid and the timestamps should not be used for computation.

-5.3.3.
-Data Member Definitions
+5.3.3 Data Member Definitions

 Data Member Description Multicast Addresses Multicast Addresses:: MAC Addresses[] Many of the AVB protocols use 6-byte multicast MAC addresses for every function - gPTP, SRP, active streaming are only a few examples.
 The underlying LAN interface needs to support programming various multicast addresses - primarily for receive filtering.
-VIDs VIDs:: Integer[] of VLAN IDs (VIDs) VLAN tags are 12-bit values embedded within the AVB packets which are l. associated with the AVB domain.
+VIDs VIDs:: Integer[] of VLAN IDs (VIDs) VLAN tags are 12-bit values embedded within the AVB packets which are associated with the AVB domain.
 Depending on the MAC implementation, some LAN interfaces may need to be configured to receive specific VLAN identifiers, or dynamically insert VLAN headers.
 The VLAN values are distributed via the SRP protocol.
 Media Rate Media Rate:: Integer in octets/sec.
 Maximum theoretical unidirectional data transfer rate in octets / second.
 The Media Rate as well as the Media Type determine the available bandwidth and influence the calculations for bandwidth reservations.
-Media Type Media Type:: Enumeration of 802.3, 802.11, etc. The MAC service exposes the underlying media type supported by the interface - such as LAN, WLAN, etc. Class Bandwidth Configuration Class Bandwidth Configuration:: Structure of ID:: Class ID Packet Size:: Integer of the maximum AVB packet size (in bytes) for a given stream, excluding Layer-2 headers such as MAC and Ethertype headers, and also excluding trailing CRC bytes.
+Media Type Media Type:: Enumeration of 802.3, 802.11, etc. The MAC service exposes the underlying media type supported by the interface - such as LAN, WLAN, etc.

+Class Bandwidth Class Bandwidth Configuration:: Structure of Configuration ID:: Class ID Packet Size:: Integer of the maximum AVB packet size (in bytes) for a given stream, excluding Layer-2 headers such as MAC and Ethertype headers, and also excluding trailing CRC bytes.
 Packets Per Interval:: Integer of packets per class-specific observation interval.
 Configuration parameters required to configure a class-specific traffic shaper in the MAC service.

-5.3.4.
-Operation Definitions
+5.3.4 Operation Definitions